 - Secure data storage/transfer

-Kentico administration UI, out of box controls, and APIs make it easy for you to secure your application by providing an easy to use UI, some automatic protections, and tools to make sure you are able to easily secure your code.
+Kentico administration UI and APIs make it easy for you to secure your application by providing an easy to use UI, some automatic protections, and tools to make sure you are able to easily secure your code.

 Many times, developers primarily focus on just making sure what they build is functional.
 This can lead to scalability issues, higher running costs, or even dissatisfied users.

 Kentico does a lot of optimization automatically, and provides lots of ways to get better performance out of your project with features like: